AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 1. Lock JAR versions (`glimmer package:lock_jars`): This locks versions of JAR dependencies leveraged by the `jar-dependencies` JRuby gem, downloading them into the `./vendor` directory so they would get inside the top-level Glimmer app/gem JAR file.
 1. Generate [Warbler](https://github.com/jruby/warbler) config (`glimmer package:config`): Generates initial Warbler config file (under `./config/warble.rb`) to use for generating JAR file.
 1. Generate JAR file using [Warbler](https://github.com/jruby/warbler) (`glimmer package:jar`): Enables bundling a Glimmer app into a JAR file under the `./dist` directory
-1. Generate native executable using [javapackager](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/javapackager.html) (`glimmer package:native`): Enables packaging a JAR file as a DMG/PKG/APP file on Mac, MSI/EXE/APP on Windows, and DEB/RPM/APP on Linux (Glimmer does not officially support Linux with the `glimmer package` command yet, but it generates the JAR file successfully, and you could use `javapackager` manually afterwards if needed).
+1. Generate native executable using [jpackage](https://docs.oracle.com/en/java/javase/14/jpackage/packaging-tool-user-guide.pdf) (`glimmer package:native`): Enables packaging a JAR file as a DMG/PKG/APP file on Mac, MSI/EXE/APP on Windows, and DEB/RPM/APP on Linux (Glimmer does not officially support Linux with the `glimmer package` command yet, but it generates the JAR file successfully, and you could use `jpackage` manually afterwards if needed).

-Those steps automatically ensure generating a JAR file under the `./dist` directory using [Warbler](https://github.com/jruby/warbler), which is then used to automatically generate a DMG/MSI file (and other executables) under the `./packages/bundles` directory using `javapackager`.
+Those steps automatically ensure generating a JAR file under the `./dist` directory using [Warbler](https://github.com/jruby/warbler), which is then used to automatically generate a DMG/MSI file (and other executables) under the `./packages/bundles` directory using `jpackage`.
 The JAR file name will match your application local directory name (e.g. `MathBowling.jar` for `~/code/MathBowling`) The DMG file name will match the humanized local directory name + dash + application version (e.g. `Math Bowling-1.0.dmg` for `~/code/MathBowling` with version 1.0 or unspecified)

 The `glimmer package` command will automatically set "mac.CFBundleIdentifier" to ="org.#{project_name}.application.#{project_name}".
-You may override by configuring as an extra argument for javapackger (e.g. Glimmer::RakeTask::Package.javapackager_extra_args = " -Bmac.CFBundleIdentifier=org.andymaleh.application.MathBowling")
+You may override by configuring as an extra argument for javapackger (e.g. Glimmer::RakeTask::Package.jpackage_extra_args = " --mac-package-identifier org.andymaleh.application.MathBowling")

 ### Packaging Defaults

 Glimmer employs smart defaults in packaging.

 The package application name (shows up in top menu bar on the Mac) will be a human form of the app root directory name (e.g. "Math Bowling" for "MathBowling" or "math_bowling" app root directory name).
-However, application name and version may be specified explicitly via "-Bmac.CFBundleName" and "-Bmac.CFBundleVersion" options.
+However, application name and version may be specified explicitly via "--name", "--mac-package-name" and "--version" options.

 Also, the package will only include these directories: app, config, db, lib, script, bin, docs, fonts, images, sounds, videos